MetricCalc

 CM to MM

-Move from centimeters to millimeters for drawings, product specs, and school measurements.
+Convert centimeters to millimeters for drawings, product specifications, classroom measurements, and small-scale layouts.

 in